makerdao/community/governance/polls/GUNIV3DAIUSDC1-A Parameter Adjustments - November 8, 2021.md

 ## Review

-MKR Token Holders may vote in this poll to express support or opposition to adjusting the GUNIV3DAIUSDC1-A [Debt Ceiling](https://community-development.makerdao.com/en/learn/governance/param-debt-ceiling):
+MKR Token Holders may vote in this poll to express support or opposition to making the following parameter changes to the GUNIV3DAIUSDC1-A vault type:
-* Increase from 50 million DAI to 500 million DAI.
+* Increase GUNIV3DAIUSDC-A [Debt Ceiling](https://makerdao.world/en/learn/governance/param-debt-ceiling) from 50 million DAI to 500 million DAI.
+* Decrease GUNIV3DAIUSDC-A [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio) from 105% to 102%.
+* Decrease GUNIV3DAIUSDC-A [Stability Fee](https://makerdao.world/en/learn/governance/param-stability-fee) from 1% to 0.5%.

 Please review the discussion [thread](https://forum.makerdao.com/t/request-to-raise-the-guniv3daiusdc1-a-dc-to-500m/11394) to inform your position on this issue before voting.

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* This parameter change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
+* These parameter changes will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
-* If the Friday executive passes, then this parameter change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.
+* If the Friday executive passes, then these parameter changes will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**